 - Page layout system similar to jQuery Mobile

 - MVVM usage

 A lot of small things are missing or described in sections where they shouldn’t be.
-What makes a good documentation is time spent reading official documentation over searching Google and I need to confess I spent to much time goggling for a help.
+What makes a good documentation is time spent reading official documentation over searching Google and I need to confess I spent too much time googling for a help.

-- Excellent demos, you will probably learn more from them then from an official documentation.
+- Excellent demos, you will probably learn more from them than from an official documentation.